 Restricted fund balance consists of amounts that can be spent only on specific purposes stipulated by constitutional provisions or enabling legislation or externally imposed by creditors, grantors, contributors, or laws or regulations of other governments.
-The District maintained no restricted fund balances at September 30, 2017.
+The District maintained no restricted fund balances at September 30, 2018 except for the net assets restricted for OPEB.

 Committed fund balance consists of amounts that represent resources whose use is constrained by limitations the Board (highest decision making) imposes upon itself.
 These constraints made by the Board remain binding unless removed in the same manner.
-The District maintained no committed fund balances at September 30, 2017.
+The District maintained no committed fund balances at September 30, 2018.

 Assigned fund balance represents the portion of fund balance that reflects the District's intended use of resources.
 Such intent can only be established by the Board.
-The District maintained assigned fund balance for various uses at September 30, 2017.
+The District maintained assigned fund balance for various uses at September 30, 2018.